lucenafelipe/JiraCloudToolkit/data_update_scripts/README.md

 This script is designed to assist in the migration and updating of data from Smartsheet to Jira Cloud.
 It performs the following tasks:

 1. **Identifies Unique Columns**:
-   - Compares the columns in the Smartsheet and Sharepoint files to identify columns that are unique to the Smartsheet.
+   - Compares the columns in the Smartsheet and Sharepoint files to identify columns that are unique to Smartsheet.

-2. **Adds Issue Key**:
+2. **Merges Data**:
-   - Adds the "Issue Key" from the Jira Cloud export to the Smartsheet data, facilitating the correspondence between the tickets in Smartsheet and Jira Cloud.
+   - Merges the Smartsheet data with the Jira export data, adding the "Issue Key" to the Smartsheet dataset, facilitating the correspondence between tickets in Smartsheet and Jira Cloud.

-3. **Generates Update Payloads**:
+3. **Reorganizes and Cleans Data**:
+   - Removes the duplicate "Unique Key" column from the merged dataset.
+   - Reorders columns to ensure "Issue Key" is in the first position.
+   - Removes records where "Issue Key" is null.

+4. **Generates Output Files**:
    - Creates two versions of the output file:
-     - A comprehensive file containing all the data from Smartsheet, including the "Issue Key".
+     - A full version containing all the data from Smartsheet, including the "Issue Key".
-     - A simplified file containing only the foreign key, the "Issue Key", and the unique columns from Smartsheet.
+     - A simplified version containing only the "Issue Key", the foreign key from Smartsheet, and the unique columns from Smartsheet.

-4. **Logs Unmatched Records**:
+5. **Logs Unmatched Records**:
-   - Identifies and logs records in the Smartsheet that do not have a corresponding issue in Jira Cloud.
+   - Identifies and logs records in Smartsheet that do not have a corresponding issue in Jira Cloud.
+   - Saves these unmatched records in a separate Excel file and adds a note in the text log file.

 ## Usage